Nico-Curti/NumPyNet/docs/python_install.md

 ## Python Installation

-First of all ensure that a right Python version is installed (Python >= 3.4 is required). <!--- to check --->
+First of all ensure that a right Python version is installed (Python >= 2.6 is required).
 The [Anaconda/Miniconda](https://www.anaconda.com/) python version is recomended.

 Download the project or the latest release: